clocklimited/Darkroom-api/README.md

 ./support/authed-cli /info/345e73295450e3aaf7d2b7a17258649c salty-salt
 ```

-# Version 7.0.0 (Current)
+# Version 7.0.1 (Current)

 This version adds support for optimised animated gifs using the `gifsicle` software package

-As a result, both darkroom and darkroom-api now require Gifsicle 1.88 or later for full functionality.
+As a result, both darkroom and darkroom-api now require Gifsicle 1.91 or later for full functionality.

-Without it, you will be unable to process gif's uploaded to dark room
+Without it, you will be unable to process any gifs uploaded to dark room

 # Version 6.8.0